 5. E-TAGS

-To the extent E-Tags are required by transmission provider(s), Power Services shall create all E-Tags necessary for delivery of BPA supplied power to «Customer Name»’s Total Retail Load.
+To the extent E-Tags are required by transmission provider(s), Power Services shall create all E-Tags necessary for delivery of (1) BPA-provided power to «Customer Name»’s Total Retail Load and (2) any of its Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load if «Customer Name» has elected TSS-Full.
 If «Customer Name» has elected TSS-Partial for any of its Dedicated Resources or Consumer-Owned Resources serving On-Site Consumer Load, then «Customer Name» shall create all E-Tags necessary for delivery of such resource(s) to «Customer Name»’s Total Retail Load.

 End Option 2